 There is no doubt that kale is one of the healthiest vegetables around.
 But what does kale taste like?
-Is it bitter?
-Salty?
-Sweet?
+Is kale bitter?
+Is kale salty?
+Is kale sweet?
 In this blog post, I will discuss what kale tastes like as well as some of its benefits for mental health.
 I will discuss the different flavors that kale can have and give you some tips on how to enjoy it!

 What Does Kale Taste Like?

 Kale is a nutrient-rich, leafy green vegetable that has gained popularity in recent years for its health benefits.
-But what does kale actually taste like?
+But how does kale taste?
+Does kale taste good?
 The answer may surprise you – kale can have different flavors, depending on the variety, when it was harvested, and how it is prepared.

 >Varieties of kale